 If we return to the light pipe example, let’s assume that you plan to use acrylic for the production parts.
 In that instance, Acura 60 is a closer match than the VisiClear, as shown in the table below:

 This table is not fully comprehensive, but hopefully it gives you a greater indication of how to match the modulus of a 3D printed component with the manufacturing/production grade counterpart.
 Additionally, note that this table simply orders the materials by increasing modulus and does not place the best matches side by side.
 That is to say: If we want to simulate production grade ABS, we will most likely use 3D printed ABS and not the PLA that is listed next to it.

 Furthermore, this table omits additional mechanical properties such as elongation and yield strength.
 As an example, VeroWhite has a modulus close to that of PolyCarbonate (PC), but the elongation is much different.
 The elongation of VeroWhite is between 10-25%, while unfilled PC has an elongation of between 60 and 100%.
 That means the materials may behave the same up to the yield strength, but VeroWhite will fail much sooner after the yield point because it’s not capable of the same elongation.

-For more information on 3D printing materials available for prototyping, visit the Fictiv Capabilities Guide or the Fictiv Hardware Guide; and to get a 3D printing quote in minutes, create a Fictiv account.
+For more information on 3D printing materials available for prototyping on the Fictiv platform, visit the Fictiv Website and to get an instant quote for 3D printed parts or injection mold, create a Fictiv account.